Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: MathSpatial

 \subsection{Overview}

-In this section, we present MathSpatial, a unified framework for evaluating and advancing mathematical spatial reasoning.
-We first construct a dataset of 10K problems, where 2K form \emph{MathSpatial-Bench} for comprehensive evaluation of multimodal large language models, and the remaining 8K form \emph{MathSpatial-Corpus} for systematic training supervision.
-Inspired by cognitive science, we decompose spatial reasoning into three atomic operations: \textsc{Correlate}, \textsc{Constrain}, and \textsc{Infer}.
-Building on these operations, we introduce \emph{MathSpatial-SRT}, which uses GPT-4o~\citep{gpt4o} to generate structured reasoning traces and applies SFT, enabling models to learn not only the final answers but also interpretable and verifiable reasoning processes.
+In this section, we present \emph{MathSpatial}, a large-scale dataset for evaluating and advancing mathematical spatial reasoning.
+It comprises 10K problems: 2K form \emph{MathSpatial-Bench} for diagnostic evaluation and 8K form \emph{MathSpatial-Corpus} for systematic training.
+Beyond standard problem-solution pairs, every item in the corpus is annotated with structured reasoning traces (\emph{MathSpatial-SRT}) organized around three atomic operations (\textsc{Correlate}, \textsc{Constrain}, \textsc{Infer}), providing interpretable intermediate supervision that goes beyond conventional answer-only or free-form CoT annotations.